 - Be there after the hearing to make sure your benefits are paid correctly

-If your SSD claim has been denied, do not get frustrated and give up.
-Contact Attorney Slimbaugh online to discuss whether an appeal of your case is appropriate.
-She represents individuals in SSDI and SSI cases throughout upstate New York.
+Talk with Kim to figure out whether an appeal of your case is appropriate.
+Kim represents people in SSDI and SSI cases throughout upstate New York.

 There is no attorney fee unless we win your case.